 Now we calculate continuously compounded monthly returns.
 In Pandas most of the data management functions works row-wise.
 In other words, operations are performed to all columns, and row by row:

-# I create a new data frame to calculate the log returnsr = np.log(adjprices).diff(1)# The diff function calculates the difference between the log price of t and the log price of t-1# Dropping rows with NA values (the first month has NA's)r = r.dropna()# Renameing the column names to avoid special characters like ^GSPC:r.columns = ['MSFT','GSPC']
+# I create a new data frame to calculate the log returnsr = np.log(adjprices).diff(1)# The diff function calculates the difference between the log price of t and the log price of t-1# Dropping rows with NA values (the first month has NA's)r = r.dropna()# Renaming the column names to avoid special characters like ^GSPC:r.columns = ['MSFT','GSPC']

 Now the r dataframe will have 2 columns for both cc historical returns: